|

 3.1.4 Producing Thick Blocks

-upon the contact surface maintaining even heat transfer.
-The heat
+lamination relies upon the contact surface maintaining even heat

 i) Density High density grades (more material per volume) require